MakeMHz/xbox-hd-plus/manual/Upgrading to XboxHD+.md

 ![BIOS Flashing Step 13](./images/upgrade/app_upgrade_3.png)

 # Step 3
-Repeat by launching the XboxHD+ app.
+Repeat by launching the XboxHD+ app again.
 Depending on the starting firmware you may have to update multiple times.

 ## All Done
 And that's it!